4dboard/Proxy-yxorP/README.md

 ![image](https://raw.githubusercontent.com/4dboard/proxy-yxorp/main/asset/logosnag.png)

-Snag provides a solution for error monitoring and application stability management that is easy to use and implement.
-The ability to make data-driven decisions about whether to develop software or address problems is contingent on the ability to maintain stability.
+By using a technique that is simple to put into action, BugSnag is able to assist in the simplification of the process of error monitoring in addition to the management of application stability.
+This is made possible via the use of an easy to implement approach.
+Because of this, BugSnag is able to maintain application stability in a more efficient manner.
+In order to be in a position to create views that are supported by facts about the process of problem-solving or the creation of software, it is necessary to have the ability to retain stability.

 ![image](https://raw.githubusercontent.com/4dboard/proxy-yxorp/main/asset/Snag.gif)